pakkONE/milestoneproject2/README.md

 # Re(flex) - Flex your reflexes
 Re(flex) is a game that will test the users reflexes, but not in the conventional way.
 We are used to waiting for red light to turn green to press a button to measure our reflexes, but this game will measure your reflexes to let go of a key at a specified time.
 There is something psychologically different to pressing a key at a specified time versus letting go of a key at a specified time.

-This game will be for adults and children alike, and it will provide a fun game that helps your sharpen your reflexes (or flex them) to your family, friends and colleagues.
+This game will be for adults and children alike, and it will provide a fun game that helps sharpen your reflexes (and possibly flex them) to your family, friends and colleagues.

 ## Features
 <hr>